brandonlenz/iso-8583/README.md

  There are certainly code smells and less-than-desirable patterns implemented.
 Over time these will be refactored and improved.

- The goal is to keep the balance of abstraction and maintainability while building on this library, and to continue to maintain a high level of test coverage.
+ Overall, I hope to maintain foster and maintain a balance of abstraction and maintainability while building on this library, and to continue to maintain a high level of test coverage.